4x4 finance

 Styling – arguably performance can outweigh comfort and style with pure 4x4s; their rugged, boxy looks aren’t to everyone’s taste.

-Affordability – 4x4s are usually a great deal more expensive than two-wheel drives because of their size, weight and complexity.
+Affordability – 4x4s tend to be more expensive than two-wheel drives due to their size, weight, and complexity.

-Whether you’re looking for a 4x4, an SUV, or something in-between, Oodle can help you find and finance it.
+Whether you’re after a 4x4, an SUV, or something in-between, Oodle can help you finance it.